FuxiaoLiu/LRV-Instruction/README.md

 [[Project Page](https://fuxiaoliu.github.io/LRV/)] [[Paper](http://arxiv.org/abs/2306.14565)]

-You can compare between our model and original MiniGPT4-7B below:
+You can compare between our model and original MiniGPT4-7B below.
+If the online demo doesn't work, please email `fl3es@umd.edu`.

 [[LRV-7B Demo](https://33a0cb742a7b1ac938.gradio.live/)], [[MiniGPT4-7B Demo](https://a284c60af9a692b3cc.gradio.live)]

-If the online demo doesn't work, please email `fl3es@umd.edu`.

 Here is an overview of our work: